SBKila/PowermeterBoard/readme.txt

 30/08/23 add wifi info in UI
-04/09/23 FiX MQTT settings UI and state notification 09/09/23 Add color and border to connection sumup
+04/09/23 FiX MQTT settings UI and state notification 09/09/23 Add color and border to connection sumup 07/01/24 Switch to ArduinoJSon 7
+08/01/24 Update HAlib to be able to remove a componant when change list and prevent reboot when updateALL from UI 14/01/24 Rework Wifimanager
+16/01/24 add led ligth during according to WIFI mode 16/01/24 nom wifi = nom device

 @todo
+=> Debug updatePM cumulate value not notify in MQTT
 => optimyse persistance by adding dedicated setupDirty flags => Understand how to manage connection to MQTT server full connected or connect on demand ??
 => next debug MQTT login+password when nothing is set for now isSetup flag is used as work around